Natural-H/Digital-Medical-Assistant-DMA-Project/README.md

 ![image](https://user-images.githubusercontent.com/76983239/124505964-448c3300-dd90-11eb-8f52-0c03d82a3df7.png)

-Now you can explore the soruce code, I will very be grateful if you leave a opinion of this, or create a Pull Request if you like.
+Now you can explore the source code, I will very be grateful if you leave a opinion of this, or create a Pull Request if you like.

 # Seeing the source code in Arduino IDE (Not Recommended)

-I personally don't recommend see the soruce code at this way, due certains Arduino IDE behaviors.
+I personally don't recommend to see the source code at this way, due certains Arduino IDE behaviors.

 - First, you need to clone the repository using:
 ```shell